 Next we need to specify any library dependencies.
-At the moment, classes have been implemented with a catch-all QT_LIBRARIES dependency, but I will be working to replace that with the specific Qt libraries that each class needs only.
+At the moment, classes have been implemented with a catch-all QT\LIBRARIES dependency, but we will be working to replace that with the specific Qt libraries that each class needs only.
 Of course you also need to link to the relevant qgis libraries as required by your unit test.

-TARGET_LINK_LIBRARIES (qgis\$ {testname} \$ {QT_LIBRARIES } qgis_core)
+'''

+TARGET_LINK_LIBRARIES(qgis${testname} ${QT_LIBRARIES} qgis_core)

+'''

-Next I tell cmake to install the tests to the same place as the qgis binaries itself.
-This is something I plan to remove in the future so that the tests can run directly from inside the source tree.
+Next we tell cmake to install the tests to the same place as the qgis binaries itself.
+This is something we plan to remove in the future so that the tests can run directly from inside the source tree.